 Information about Crown copyright material is available on the website of the Queen’s Printer for Scotland.
 We can provide you with a copy of this information

 How to access information which is not available under this scheme

 If the information you are seeking is not available under this Guide to Information, then you may wish to request it from us.
 The Freedom of Information (Scotland) Act 2002 (FOISA) provides you with a right of access to the information we hold, subject to certain exemptions.
-The Environmental Information (Scotland) Regulations 2004 (EI(S)Rs) separately provide a right of access to the environmental information we hold, while the Data Protection Act 1998 (DPA) provides a right of access to any personal information about you that we hold.
+The Environmental Information (Scotland) Regulations 2004 (EI(S)Rs) separately provide a right of access to the environmental information we hold, while the UK Data Protection Act 2018 and the General Data Protection Regulations (GDPR) provide a right of access to any personal information about you that we hold.
 Again, these rights are subject to certain exceptions or exemptions.

 Charges for information which is not available under the scheme

 The charges for information which is available under this scheme are set out under section 6 - Our Charging Policy.
 If you submit a request to us for information which is not available under the scheme the charges will be based on the following calculations: